nihilor/make-a-readme/README.md

 # make-a-readme
-Creates a README.md that contains an opinionated template, that addresses developers.
+Creates a README.md that contains an opinionated template addressing all the developer concerns.